Suvroneel/2D-to-3D-Image-Conversion-Using-Depth-Estimation-Open3D/README.md

 ###  5. Visualization

 1. Generated an interactive 3D plot of the mesh using Matplotlib for quick validation.
+2. Due to hardware limitations, I was unable to display the interactive plot directly on my machine.
+To ensure the results are still accessible and reviewable, I exported the 3D visualization as a PNG image file, which is included in the repository and showcased below.

 # 4. Input and Output
 -  Input image